 The TMP graduate curriculum provides Master's and PhD candidates at UCSB a sound introduction to the fundamentals of entrepreneurship and business management in a technology-driven organization.
 Courses are open to all majors.
 The primary goal of the program is to educate science and engineering scholars for success in management or entrepreneurial careers within a technology-based company.
 TMP courses are designed to complement traditional research-based training, and to better elucidate the constraints that markets and businesses enforce on technical innovations.
 TMP and the campus TIA office endeavor to provide the knowledge base required by modern university entrepreneurs.
 TMP is especially proud to acknowledge that many of its graduate student alumni have gone on to create several successful job-creating ventures in California based on their dissertation research.

 In addition to the broad palette of coursework, TMP students have a unique opportunity to meet an exceptional group of local, regional and national leaders in technology management and entrepreneurship as a basis of a strong social network.
-Many of the these leaders serve as mentors, lecturers and advisors within the program.
+Many of these leaders serve as mentors, lecturers and advisors within the program.

 For highly motivated graduate students across the UCSB campus seeking a structured and diploma-enhancing business education, the Technology Management Program offers a UC-wide recognized graduate certificate.
 TMP helps prepare graduate students to enter the technology business world with knowledge of balance sheets, income statements, discounted cash flows, capital budgeting, opportunity recognition, market segmentation, target marketing and sales, IP management, business planning, public speaking, team work, and leadership.
 Our goal is to see UC Santa Barbara‘s Technology Management students sought out by technology corporations and start-ups.

-As described in the GPMP Information Sheet, Students are expected to complete 18 credits.
+As described in the GPMP Information Flyer, Students are expected to complete 18 credits.
 The progression of classes emphasizes first the business FOUNDATION needed in a business/entrepreneurial environment.
 Second, a student selects one of two emphases, entrepreneurial or corporate, focusing on the CONTEXT of her or his career expectations beyond college.
 Finally, the GPMP requires a meaninful experience putting these ideas into PRACTICE, where students choose one of the following: an Internship or participation in the New Venture Competition.

 TMP 240 Business Strategy & Leadership (4 units)